ljoypeterson/frontend-developer-roadmap/README.md

 - Building Portfolio
 - Continues learning and Networking

-## Before Start
+## Before Starting
-You can skip this but if you want to be a passionate and one of the best front-end developers I will suggest you, you need to follow/learn this thing first:
+You can skip this, but if you want to be one of the best front-end developers that has passion, follow and learn this first suggestion:

-Learn at-least basics of one of these programming languages.
-I suggest learning C language.
+*Learn the basics of at least one programming languages.
+I suggest learning the C language.*

 #### 1. C
 The C programming language is a general-purpose, low-level language developed in the early 1970s by Dennis Ritchie at Bell Labs.
-Known for its efficiency and portability, C is widely used in system programming, such as operating systems, embedded systems, and performance-critical applications.
+Known for its efficiency and portability, C is widely used in system programming.
+This includes operating systems, embedded systems, and performance-critical applications.
 It features a simple syntax with control structures like loops and conditionals, and it provides direct memory access through pointers.
 C programs are compiled into machine code, making them fast and efficient.
 Here's a simple "Hello, World!" example:

 ```c
 #include <stdio.h>